ealfvin-dev/Note-Taker/README.md

 # Note-Taker
-Create and store notes on a Node server
+Note storage app that runs on a Node.js server